The Story of Cain and Abel

 “But he said, ‘No, lest while you gather up the tares you also uproot the wheat with them.
 Let both grow together until the harvest, and at the time of harvest I will say to the reapers, “First gather together the tares and bind them in bundles to burn them, but gather the wheat into my barn’” (Matthew 13:24-30).

 The lives of Cain and his descendants are illustrations of the deadly consequences of sin.
 At the judgment, the wicked will see that the Lord is fair in punishing them and very patient in giving them ample opportunities to repent and change their ways (Acts 17:31).
-Then, they will admit that He is just (Philippians 2:10).
+Then, everyone will admit that He is just (Philippians 2:10).

 What Was the Mark of Cain?